-This course is a survey of topics of interest to the consumer.
-Topics include budgeting, financial institutions, basic income tax, credit, consumer protection, insurance, house purchase, retirement planning, estate planning, investing and consumer purchases
+This is a survey course related to managing personal finance.
+Topics include personal financial planning, money management, taxes, consumer credit, insurance, investments, retirement planning, and estate planning.

 BUS 186: Elements of Supervision

 This course is an introduction to the fundamentals of supervision.
 Topics include the functions of management, responsibilities of the supervisor, management-employee relations, organizational structure, project management, and employee training and rating.